 Café-Guide: Paris, France

-We have covered Athens and Barcelona, let us move further north and into the urban heart of France to Paris, a city that (among others) made coffeehouses iconic.
-There is absolutely no shortage of coffee in a city that runs on the need for creative caffeine boosts, but it has, for a long time, been more of a ‘vibe’ and not the high-end gourmet experience people might associate with the fine dining capital of the world.
+We have covered Athens and Barcelona, let us move further north and into the urban heart of France to Paris, a city that (among others) made coffeehouses iconic centuries ago.
+There is absolutely no shortage of coffee in a city that runs on the need for creative caffeine boosts, but it has, for a long time, been more of a 'vibe' and not the high-end gourmet experience people might associate with the fine dining capital of the world.

 Paris had a bad reputation for lacking serious third wave spaces.
 That of course is a cliché long gone, and the biggest challenge is not the stubborn Parisian who only likes his coffee quick and cheap, but the masses of tourists, who demand the funkiest of flavors and craziest creations.